 Give Another Potty Break Right When They Wake Up

 Get up first thing in the morning to let your dog out.
 Rush them outside so they learn to do it there, and not in your house!

 Bear in mind, you’ll need to take puppies younger than three or four months outside at least once during the night.
 So for the first few weeks after your pup comes home, set the alarm to go off five to six hours after your puppy’s last bathroom break when you’ll take them to their outdoor toilet.

-If the pup doesn’t soil her crate for a few weeks straight, you can start setting the alarm for 15 minutes later the next night, and then repeat if she succeeds again the following night.
+If the pup doesn’t soil their crate for a few weeks straight, you can start setting the alarm for 15 minutes later the next night, and then repeat if they succeed again the following night.

-Caution: It’s very important that your puppy is never forced to eliminate in her crate, since this can break her tendency to hold it when she’s confined–making housetraining much more difficult.
+Caution: It’s very important that your puppy is never forced to eliminate in their crate, since this can break their tendency to hold it when they’re confined, making housetraining much more difficult.

 Have you ever housetrained a dog?
 What was your routine for night time potty breaks?
 Let us know in the comments below!